CopperSpice API 1.9.2

 Printing from Complex Widgets

-Certain widgets such as QTextEdit and QGraphicsView, display rich content that is typically managed by instances of other classes, such as QTextDocument and QGraphicsScene.
-As a result, it is these content handling classes that usually provide printing functionality, either via a function that can be used to perform the complete task, or via a function that accepts an existing QPainter object.
-Some widgets provide convenience functions to expose underlying printing features, avoiding the need to obtain the content handler just to call a single function.
+Certain widgets such as QTextEdit and QGraphicsView display rich content which is typically managed by other classes like QTextDocument and QGraphicsScene.
+As a result, it is these content handling classes that usually provide printing functionality, either via a method which can be used to perform the complete task or via a method that accepts an existing QPainter object.
+Some widgets provide methods to expose underlying printing features which avoids the need to obtain the content handler.

 The following table shows which class and method are responsible for printing from a selection of different widgets.
 For widgets that do not expose printing functionality directly, the content handling classes containing this functionality can be obtained via a function in the corresponding widget's API.